javaLux/hashguard/README.md

 * **Support for Various Hash Algorithms:** HashGuard supports different hash algorithms, including SHA-1, SHA2-256, and more.
 The default Hash-Algorithm is SHA2-256.
 * **Intuitive Command-Line Interface:** The simple and user-friendly CLI lets you easily calculate and compare hash sums.
 * **Logging**
-  * To enable logging, set one of the following log level options: [ `-l=debug|info`, `--log-level=debug|info` ]
+  * To enable logging, set one of the following log level options: [ `-l=debug|info`, `--logging=debug|info` ]
-    * `info` log level: write only necessary information to a log file (e.g. common application operations and error messages)
+    * `debug` log level: write all available information to the log file
-    * `debug` log level: write all information to the log file and display a backtrace in the event of an error
+      * For example, if you use the `download` command, the whole http request and response is logged
-      * For example, if you use the `download` command, the whole server response is logged
+    * `info` log level: write only necessary information to the log file (e.g. common application operations and error messages)

 ## Supported OS
 * Linux [All common distributions]